Baby songbirds see the best of human nature before being released to the wild - NewsBreak

 “So, they all get fed, and then they’re full.
 Then we’re going to reset the timers and do it all again,” says Autrey.

-“And once they don’t need an incubator anymore, we’ll go ahead and move them to the blue flight cages where they’ll be on 30-minute timers for feedings,” she said.
+“And once they don’t need an incubator anymore, we’ll go ahead and move them to the blue flight cages where they’ll be on 30-minute timers for feedings,” she said.🗺️ Click here to read more stories from your Queen City Hometown

 Carolina Waterfowl Rescue purchased adjoining property to expand its operations.
 Recently, they opened a new baby bird room at the site .